santosh/nvim/README.md

 3. Wait for the installation to finish.

 It might take a few minutes to completely install; for example, if your system does not have go toolbelt installed, it will take time until it downloads and compiles it for system wide use.

+**Still looking for the traditional vim config?** They are available in the `last-vim-config-before-nvim` branch.

+    git clone -b last-vim-config-before-nvim https://github.com/santosh/nvim ~/.vim
+    cd ~/.vim && make install

 ## What's Inside?